 On the walk there I try to be mindfully aware of the birds and the tree leaves rustling and such things, but if there’s too much stimulation from people, traffic, etc., I start to experience some derealization.
 I tend to conceptualize this as looking out at the world from further back in my head.
 It’s sort of like there’s a clear jello barrier between me and the rest of the world.
 I’m still connected to reality, but a bit distanced from it.

 That mildly dissociated effect continues when I’m in the store.
 I generally try to go in the morning when it’s not that busy, since peak times are pretty overstimulating.
-I don’t make eye contact with anyone if I can avoid it.
+I’ll avoid making eye contact with anyone if it all possible.

 I don’t do well with decision-making on the fly, so I always use a grocery list.
-I use the Google Keep app on my phone, and carry my phone in my end for the duration of the time I’m in the store.
+The Google Keep app on my phone takes care of that, and I’ll carry my phone in my end for the duration of the time I’m in the store.
 Depending on the level of cognitive symptoms I’m experiencing, I may remember much of what’s on my list, or I may remember nothing at all, and even with the list may still not manage to get everything I needed.
 I sometimes need to make my list extremely detailed, otherwise in the store I’ll spend ages staring at the shelf deciding what brand and package size to get.
 It’s not unusual for me to end up simply not getting something because I can’t make a decision about which specific thing to get.

 My local store did some renovating last summer and moved a lot of things around from where they’d been for years.
 I still haven’t figured it out and need to use the aisle signs, even to find staple items I buy on a frequent basis.

-I avoid the pharmacy area.
-I used to get my meds at the store’s pharmacy, but there was an issue a few years back with them not filling my quetiapine prescription right before I was about to leave on a trip.
-I raised a fuss and switched to another pharmacy.
+I avoid the pharmacy area; it’s where I used to get my meds, but there was an issue a few years back with them not filling my quetiapine prescription right before I was about to leave on a trip.
+Being not particularly stable, I raised a fuss and switched to another pharmacy.
 I don’t have any regrets about either the fuss or the switch, but ever since I just don’t feel comfortable even being in that area of the store.